cascadiajs/2014.cascadiajs.com/Organizing-routes-in-Express-Apps_pvenkatakrishnan.md

 In this presentation I will demonstrate:

-* Without organization, apps can become maintenance hell,
+* Without organization, apps can become maintenance hell
 * How to use above suggestions to transform into a cleaner app, so that teams writing bloated apps can achieve developer joy.